Avocado Quinoa Superfood Salad (Mendocino Farms Copycat)

 • Char the corn: Heat 1 tbsp olive oil in a skillet over medium heat.
 Add the corn in an even layer.
 Cook, stirring occasionally, until lightly charred in spots, about 5-7 minutes.
 Transfer and set aside.

 • Make the dressing: Add all dressing ingredients to a blender and blend until smooth and creamy.
 Taste and adjust seasoning as needed.
-Drizzle dressing over the salad just before serving and toss to coat.

 Video